Kensukeken/Kensukeken/README.md

 ### Hi there 👋

-My passion for Tex knows no bounds, and I'm always happy to lend my expertise to anyone who needs it.
-As for C++, Python and JavaScript, I'm still a beginner, but I'm determined to master these languages and create amazing applications.
-I'm also currently learning C++ at school and finding it to be a fascinating subject.
+👋 Howdy!
+I'm Kensukeken, a TeX expert venturing into the exciting world of programming. 🚀 Currently honing my skills in C++, Python, Java, and Julia (L2).

+💼 Professionally immersed in TeX, my passion knows no bounds.
+Always delighted to share my expertise and assist anyone in need.

+🌱 In the coding realm, I'm a determined beginner in C++, Python, and JavaScript, on a mission to master these languages and craft amazing applications.

+🎓 Currently engrossed in the fascinating world of C++ at school, uncovering the beauty of this powerful language.

+💡 Eager to collaborate and learn together.
+If you have questions or exciting projects, I'm here to help and grow together.

+🌐 Join me on this coding journey as I bridge the gap between TeX mastery and the world of versatile programming.
+Let's code something amazing! 🌟
 ### Projects

 - [My-Stuff](https://github.com/Kensukeken/Kensukeken)